Traditional Chinese Veterinary Medicine Introduction (TCVM)

 Tui-na is truly amazing and you can see your cat or dog or guinea pig or horse or…get a dreamy look on their face, relax, sleep, yawn, or stretch and you know they have let go of tensions and pain that were inhibiting healing.

 This is pronounced “chee gung.”
 This is the practice of mindful movements in order to balance and support transformation and flow of energy in the body.
 Simply put, it is movement for health.
 Practices such as Tai-chi and Qi-gong fall into this category.
-Obviously, we cannot convince out cats and dogs to practice standing like a tree or moving like fire, This 5th branch of Chinese Medicine is thought to not be applicable to out pets.
+Obviously, we cannot convince out cats and dogs to practice standing like a tree or moving like fire.
+This 5th branch of Chinese Medicine is thought to not be applicable to our pets.

 “I like to think of play as Qi-gong for our pets,” says Dr Truli.